ozontech/seq-ui/docs/en/02-configuration.md

 **`oidc`** *`OIDC`* *`optional`*

-Open ID Connnect config.
+Open ID Connect config.
 If not set, no OIDC verification will be applied.

 `OIDC` fields: